-- Local Food Fact Sheet Series — The publications on this webpage include the Selling Minnesota series of six fact sheets, written for Minnesota farmers.
-It also links to four related fact sheets from Minnesota Department of Agriculture.
+- Local Food Fact Sheet Series includes the "Selling Minnesota" fact sheets written for Minnesota farmers and links to four related fact sheets from the Minnesota Department of Agriculture.

-Wholesale Success: A Farmer’s Guide to Selling, Post Harvest Handling, and Packing Produce — FamilyFarmed.org — This 316-page book is the definitive training source on selling into wholesale markets.
+Wholesale Success: A Farmer’s Guide to Selling, Post Harvest Handling, and Packing Produce, FamilyFarmed.org — This 316-page book is the definitive training source on selling into wholesale markets.
 It includes topics such as Cleaning, Drying, and Curing Produce; Traceability; Packing Shed Design; and Maintaining the Cold Chain.
 Single manuals are $70 + $10 shipping and handling.

 Reviewed in 2020